yeslogic/prince-docs/docs/styling.md

 ```
 If there are only:

--   three values: then the left margin is set equal to the right margin;
+-   three values: the left margin is set equal to the right margin;
--   two values: then the left margin is set equal to the right margin, and the bottom margin is set equal to the top margin;
+-   two values: the left margin is set equal to the right margin, and the bottom margin is set equal to the top margin;
--   one value: then all margins are made equal.
+-   one value: all margins are made equal.

 Prince expands the margin properties with [`-prince-margin-inside`](css-props.md#prop-prince-margin-inside) and [`-prince-margin-outside`](css-props.md#prop-prince-margin-outside), defining the margin respectively on the inside or outside of a spread: inside is on the right when used on a left-facing page, and on left on a right-facing page; outside is on the left when used on a left-facing page, and on the right on a right-facing page.